Liaocheng Shandong, China Travel Guide

 Commit to making your visit to Liaocheng a positive experience for both yourself and the local community.
 Responsible travel fosters respect and sustainability.

-Buy goods and dine at locally-owned establishments to directly contribute to the community's economy.
+Buy goods and dine at locally-owned establishments right to contribute to the community's economy.

 Engage respectfully with local artisans and learn about their craft, supporting traditional practices.